When and How To Refinance a Personal Loan

 +

-It can be easy to fall into the trap of high-interest installment loans when you have bad credit.
-If you have at least $1,000 to refinance, Upstart could be the way out of a triple-digit rate.
+It can be easy to fall into the payday loan trap when you have bad credit.
+If you have at least $1,000 to refinance, Upstart could be the way out of a triple-digit interest rate.

 Upstart has one of the lowest minimum credit score requirements on the market.
-If you’re a college student or have an associate degree or higher, Upstart could waive its credit score requirement altogether.
+If you’re a college student about to graduate or you have at least an associate’s degree — and you have a job, job offer or proof of income — Upstart could waive its credit score requirement altogether.

 How to qualify